Patrick Boyle, 8th Earl of Glasgow: Right-wing politics

-Boyle was also noted for his extremist views and took an active role in a number of rightist groups in the inter-war period.
+Boyle was noted for his extremist views and took an active role in a number of rightist groups in the inter-war period.
 An anti-communist by inclination, his views were informed by a landing he made as a Naval Commander in Vladivostok in 1917 where he claimed to witness examples of Bolshevik terror that helped to solidify his rightist opinions.
 He was one of a number of large landowners who joined the British Fascists in the early 1920s, largely inspired by slump in agriculture and the simultaneous rise in taxation that they blamed on democracy and the rise of the left.
 Boyle served as leader of the British Fascists units in Scotland.
 Close to Brigadier R. B. D. Blakeney, Boyle joined Blakeney's splinter group the Loyalists in 1926 in order to support the work of the Organisation for the Maintenance of Supplies.
 This group had agreed to disavow fascism in order to co-operate with the government.
 Boyle disappeared from the political scene soon afterwards when, virtually bankrupted by the burden of his large estates, he emigrated to France, remaining there until 1930.

-Following his return to the United Kingdom Boyle once again became involved in rightist politics and was a regular invitee to the January Club, a high society discussion club organised by the British Union of Fascists.
+Following his return to the United Kingdom, Boyle once again became involved in rightist politics and was a regular invitee to the January Club, a high society discussion club organised by the British Union of Fascists.
 According to contemporary Labour Party documents Boyle subsequently provided funding to Oswald Mosley's party, which was one of the intentions of the January Club.
 Boyle also joined the Anglo-German Fellowship.

 Peerage

 Boyle succeeded to the title of 8th Earl of Glasgow on 13 December 1915, also succeeding to the subsidiary titles of 8th Viscount Kelburn, 2nd Baron Fairlie of Fairlie, Ayrshire, and 8th Lord Boyle, of Kelburn, Stewartoun, Finnick, Largs and Dalry.
 He also served as Vice-Lord-Lieutenant of Ayrshire from 1942 to 1963.

+Writer Evelyn Waugh recounts that in May 1942, Colonel John Durnford-Slater of No. 3 Commando was keen to get on good terms with Boyle, and offered to help him by blowing up a tree stump on his estate.
+The charge was miscalculated by a factor of ten, and the resulting explosion not only removed the stump but also flattened a nearby plantation of young trees and broke every window in his castle.
+Boyle retreated to the lavatory to regain his composure; but when he pulled the chain. the ceiling, weakened by the explosion, fell on his head.

 Personal life

-Boyle married Hyacynthe Mary Bell, daughter of Dr William Abraham Bell, F.R.G.S., of Pendell Court, Bletchingley, Surrey, on 29 May 1906 and had five children:
+Boyle married Hyacynthe Mary Bell, daughter of Dr William Abraham Bell of Pendell Court, Bletchingley, Surrey, on 29 May 1906 and had five children: